-instruments and does not cover the insolvency ranking of deposits beyond the existing applicable provisions of Directive 2014/59/EU.
-Therefore, this Directive should be without prejudice to national laws of Member States governing normal insolvency proceedings that cover the insolvency ranking of deposits that has not already been harmonised by Directive 2014/59/EU.
-By [date - 3 years after date of entry into force of this Directive], the Commission should review the application of Directive 2014/59/EC with regard to the ranking of deposits in insolvency and assess in particular the need for any further amendments thereof.
+- (14) This Directive should not prevent Member States from providing that this Directive should continue to apply when the issuing entities are no longer subject to the Union resolution framework due, in particular, to the divestment of their credit or investment activities to a third party. - (15) This Directive harmonises the ranking under normal insolvency proceedings of unsecured claims resulting from debt instruments and does not cover the insolvency ranking of deposits beyond the existing applicable provisions of Directive 2014/59/EU.
+Therefore, this Directive is without prejudice to national laws of Member States governing normal insolvency proceedings that cover the insolvency ranking of deposits not harmonised by Directive 2014/59/EU.
+By [date 3 years after date of entry into force of this Directive], the Commission should review the application of Directive 2014/59/EC with regard to the ranking of deposits in insolvency and assess in particular the need for any further amendments thereof.